This tutorial demonstrates how to undo a sort in Excel and Google Sheets.

 The alternative way to enable to undo a sort in every moment is to initially add one column at the beginning of the data set and use it as a unique index for every row.

-1. Right-click on the Column B heading and click Insert.
+- Right-click on the Column B heading, then left-click Insert.